fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

 the training dataset or trained on a much larger corpus of text, such as news articles or Wikipedia.
 - Train Word2Vec Vectors.
-Pre-train word vectors using Word2Vec on the description data and explore models that allow and don’t allow fine tuning of the vectors during training, then compare skill.
+Pre-train word vectors using Word2Vec on the description data and explore models that allow and don't allow fine tuning of the vectors during training, then compare skill.
 - Tune Model.
 The configuration of the model was not tuned on the problem.
 Explore alternate configurations and see if you can achieve better performance.